rakirs2/Nand2Tetris/notes/ch_1.md

 ## Resources If stuck
-- Appendices:
 - Boolean function synthesis
 - Hardware Description language(A2.2)